Dr Isabelle Straw Chartered Clinical Psychologist (DClinPsy, CPsychol)

 Photos & videos

-Norwich Clinical Psychology Service charges a flat rate of £70 per session.
+Please contact me for a sessional rate as fees vary depending upon funding route, the type of input and number of sessions required.
 Sessions last approximately 55 minutes.
 Your initial assessment session may take slightly longer however there will be no additional charge for this.

 Maps & Directions